sulfurcfa/Sulfur/README.md

 ## Accessing FVP Terminals Without GUI

-When we run FVP using make run -j$(nproc), it generally spawns 4 FVP terminals.
+When we run FVP using build.sh script, it generally spawns 4 FVP terminals.
 To access these terminals, a GUI is usually required.
 After booting up, you can run benchmark scripts in FVP terminal 0, where Linux boots.

 If a GUI is not available, you can still access these terminals via telnet.
 For example, when running FVP on a local machine, we used the following command (here, port 5000 corresponds to FVP terminal 0):
 ```bash